Songs

 Click Here for tab for (Sittin’ On) The Dock of the Bay by Otis Redding

-Written between Otis Redding and the record’s producer, Steve Cropper.
-The song was inspired by a period when Oris was renting a boathouse and would watch the ships come in and roll away again.
+Written by Otis Redding and the record’s producer, Steve Cropper, the song was inspired by a period when Otis was renting a boathouse and would watch the ships come in and roll away again.
 That was enough to inspire the song that would go on to chart at the number 1 position on the US and UK singles charts, selling over 3 million copies.
-It was also covered by popular singer/songwriter Michael Bolton whose version was also very successful.
+It was also covered by popular singer/songwriter Michael Bolton, whose version was also very successful.

 All Apologies by Nirvana